hrynkevych/hrynkevych/README.md

 - advised domestic and international clients, including IT companies, on various legal and tax matters; prepared extensive analytical materials and memoranda for clients; participated in secondment projects within the offices of multinational corporations;

-- one of the most significant projects I participated in involved developing and representing top global IT companies, advising on the legal and tax frameworks that regulate and incentivize all IT businesses in Ukraine.
+- one of the most significant projects I participated in involved developing and representing top global IT companies, advising on the legal and tax frameworks that regulate and incentivize all IT businesses in Ukraine;

+- collaborated closely with cross-functional teams to deliver high-quality advisory services for a wide range of industries;

+-	applied strong analytical and strategic thinking to resolve complex issues and business structuring challenges;

+-	gained broad exposure to diverse sectors, developing deep insight into business operations and client-specific needs.

 ### 💼 Portfolio Personal (Pet) Projects